cburdine/materials-ml-workshop/MaterialsML/functions/functions_classes.md

 greet('Albert')
 ```

-Functions can also have multiple parameters, which we can denote using a comma separated list of parameters.
-When calling a function witih multiple parameters, be sure that the order of the parameters match the order of the corresponding values:
+Functions can also have multiple parameters, which we can denote using a comma separated list.
+When calling a function with multiple parameters, be sure that the order of the parameters match the order of the corresponding values:

 ```{code-cell} ipython3
 # This function prints out a greeting of a name (with a title):